jonashackt/tekton-argocd-eks/README.md

 argocd proj role add-policy apps2deploy create-sync --action delete --permission allow --object "*"
 ```

-__TODO:__ Since all those commands are quite bloated, we should better go with `AppProject` yaml manifest like https://argo-cd.readthedocs.io/en/stable/user-guide/projects/#configuring-rbac-with-projects and https://github.com/argoproj/argo-cd/issues/5382

 Have a look on the role policies with `argocd proj role get apps2deploy create-sync`, which should look somehow like this:

 ```shell